-- Country Towns: A road trip through any part of Australia is a chance to experience 'real Australia' outside of the generic state capitals.
+- A road trip through any part of Australia is a chance to experience 'real Australia' outside of the generic state capitals.
 Little country towns offer the chance for an awesome coffee and tasty slice of banana bread.
 Pull over and support local Australia.

-- Savour the Ride: Try not to pack too much into your itinerary - much of your enjoyment will come from having the freedom to pull over and enjoy something you weren't expecting to see.
+- Savour the Ride: try not to pack too much into your itinerary - much of your enjoyment will come from having the freedom to pull over and enjoy something you weren't expecting to see.
 It's a cliche but it's important to remember that the journey is also the destination!

-- Big Things: Road tripping is a quintessentially Australian pastime.
+- Road tripping is a quintessentially Australian pastime.
 Aside from flying, it is really the only practicable way of travelling around this giant scorched land.
 Incorporating a road trip element not only affords you a more grass roots experience, but you also have a chance of spotting the curiously large objects along roadsides, literally named 'Big Things'.
 Expect to see anything from giant bananas, to guitars, rocking horses and a crocodile wearing boxing gloves.
 It's a glimpse into the irreverent humour of the Aussies and part of the culture which has developed around hitting the open road.

 you may also like